 The Corporation also provides basic perquisites and personal benefits to certain of its NEOs.
 These perquisites and personal benefits are determined through negotiation of an executive employment agreement with each NEO.
 While perquisites and personal benefits are intended to fit the Corporation's overall compensation objectives by serving to attract and retain talented executive officers, the size of the Corporation and the nature and stage of its business also impacts the level of perquisites and benefits.
 Currently a benefit program with life insurance and health benefits is offered to all NEOs.
-The Corporation has also provided a parking spot in the Corporation's office building to the President and CEO and Executive VP of Strategic Business.
+The Corporation also provides a parking spot in the Corporation's office building to the President and Chief Executive Officer and to the Executive Vice President of Strategic Development.